Hydrozoa: Life cycle

-Hydroid colonies are usually dioecious, which means they have separate sexes—all the polyps in each colony are either male or female, but not usually both sexes in the same colony.
+Hydroid colonies are usually dioecious, with the polyps in each colony being either all male or all female.
 In some species, the reproductive polyps, known as gonozooids (or "gonotheca" in thecate hydrozoans) bud off asexually produced medusae.
 These tiny, new medusae (which are either male or female) mature and spawn, releasing gametes freely into the sea in most cases.
 Zygotes become free-swimming planula larvae or actinula larvae that either settle on a suitable substrate (in the case of planulae), or swim and develop into another medusa or polyp directly (actinulae).
 Colonial hydrozoans include siphonophore colonies, Hydractinia, Obelia, and many others.

 In hydrozoan species with both polyp and medusa generations, the medusa stage is the sexually reproductive phase.
 Medusae of these species of Hydrozoa are known as "hydromedusae".
 Most hydromedusae have shorter lifespans than the larger scyphozoan jellyfish.
 Some species of hydromedusae release gametes shortly after they are themselves released from the hydroids (as in the case of fire corals), living only a few hours, while other species of hydromedusae grow and feed in the plankton for months, spawning daily for many days before their supply of food or other water conditions deteriorate and cause their demise.

-Additionally, some hydrozoan species (particularly in Turritopsis genus) share an unusual life cycle among the animals - they can transform themselves from sexually mature medusae stage back to their juvenile hydroid stage.
+Additionally, some hydrozoan species (particularly in the genus Turritopsis) have an unusual life cycle among animals - they can transform themselves from their sexually mature medusa stage back to their juvenile polyp stage.